 A growing number of boardrooms are facing the problematic question of what information to share.

-By September 2007, global divestitures had reached a record-setting $1.64 billion for the year in almost 10,000 deals, up 25 percent for the same period in 2006, according to Dealogic, a software developer for the investment-banking industry.
+According to Ernst & Young’s Global Corporate Divestment Study 2019, the intent to divest remains at record levels — 84% of companies plan to divest within the next two years, consistent with 2018’s record of 87%.
+Furthermore, 81% say streamlining operating models will factor into their divestment plans over the next 12 months.
 Divestiture, or selling off a part of the company, can be a healthy strategy for pruning under-performing divisions, responding to changes in the marketplace, allowing a company to focus on different markets, or just because cash is needed for new initiatives.
-Some of corporate America’s most well known names are in the midst of divestitures, getting rid of assets that are considered “noncore” and refocusing their resources.
+Some of corporate America’s most well-known names are in the midst of divestitures, getting rid of assets that are considered “noncore” and refocusing their resources.
 While divestitures can provide many benefits, executives must plan what information to share under stressful conditions.
 They are expected to sustain growth and retain existing customers while reducing the impact of organizational change.

 Disposing of unwanted divisions or products is complicated.
 Deciding how to handle information during a divestiture is not unlike splitting the assets of a marriage during a divorce.
 Not only is the parent company affected, but acquiring companies are as well.
 Very often the divested company is sold to a competitor.
 Providing historical information for the part of the company to be divested may increase the selling price, but may provide information that you don’t want your competitors to have.
 Some information, such as customer lists, is considered low risk.
 Competitors likely know already whom major customers patronize.
 And realistically, by the time a divestiture is announced, it’s likely that some key data may already be in the hands of departing employees, or already part of the buyer’s information.
 Of greater concern are trade secrets, trend analyses, prices, discounts, cost of goods sold and contract terms with suppliers.
 If exposed, this information could give competitors an advantage and should be kept private, if possible.
 Public and private companies have different obligation.